oanacioara/machine-learning-101/README.md

 # machine-learning-101

-This repository contains a Jupyter notebook with basic commands for inspecting your data.
+This repository contains Jupyter notebooks for learning the basics of Machine Learning.

 ## Notebooks
 Notebook: `inspecting-data` <br/>